-Residents and businesses have been asked for their views on changes to rules that can help stop people causing problems in areas of Stafford Borough.
-New national legislation came in to force in October that places restrictions on, for example, where people can drink alcohol or the number of dogs a person can walk at any one time.
+Residents and businesses have been asked for their views on changes to rules that can help to stop people causing problems in areas of Stafford Borough.
+New national legislation came in to force in October 2014 that places restrictions on, for example, where people can drink alcohol or the number of dogs a person can walk at any one time.

 After extensive consultation with the public and stakeholders, and following the approval of Cabinet, the Council decided to make a PSPO which took effect from 6 December 2017 and covers the whole of the Stafford Borough.
 The order will last for 3 years but may be extended or varied during this time.
 The order and accompanying maps can be viewed under Related Documents on this page.

 Challenging the validity of a Public Spaces Protection Order (PSPO)